avinassh/cowin-assist/README.md

 all this with a single click of button.

+## Note

+On 6th May 2021, CoWin API added caching and rate limits.
+The public API data would be cached upto 30 minutes, so the alerts wouldn't be so instant in busy areas, which reduced this bot's functionality to being a nice UI for public CoWin site in Telegram.

 ## Installation and Deployment

 Following section helps you host the bot on your own servers.